benjaminion/upgrading-ethereum-book/src/book.md

 The pure [LMD GHOST](/part2/consensus/lmd_ghost/) protocol always begins its search for the head block from the root of the chain, the genesis block.
 When modified by Casper FFG's fork choice rule, LMD GHOST will start its search for the head block from the highest justified checkpoint it knows about, and will ignore potential head blocks that do not descend from the highest justified checkpoint.
 We will discuss this more when we get to [Gasper](/part2/consensus/gasper/).

-This modification to the underlying consensus protocol's fork choice rule is what confers finality on it.
-If a node has justified a checkpoint in its local view, it is committed to never reverting it.
-Therefore, the underlying chain must always include that checkpoint; all branches not including that checkpoint must be ignored.
+This modification to the underlying consensus protocol's fork choice rule is what confers finality.
+When a node has justified a checkpoint in its local view, it is committed to never reverting it.
+Therefore, the underlying chain must always include that checkpoint; all branches that do not include that checkpoint must be ignored.

 Note that this fork choice rule is compatible with the [plausible liveness](#plausible-liveness) guarantee of Casper FFG.